GoogleChrome/developer.chrome.com/site/en/blog/whats-new-css-ui-2023/index.md

 {% BrowserCompat 'css.properties.translate' %}

-And finally, developer ergonomics continues to improve with individual transform functions.
+Developer ergonomics continue to improve with individual transform functions.
 Since the last time we held I/O, individual transforms went stable across all modern browsers.

 In the past, you would rely on the transform function to apply sub-functions to scale, rotate, and translate a UI element.
 This involved a lot of repetition, and was especially frustrating when applying multiple transforms at different times in the animation.